How To Configure Firewall with UFW on Ubuntu 22.04

 Then UFW will log all allowed and denied connections.

-11. Deleting UFW Rules
+11. UFW Delete Rules

 The syntax is as follows to list all of the current rules in a numbered list format: